 Useful info

-Guilin is the most famous city in the area and the starting point for most of the people who want to visit Yangshuo.
-But it is also very touristy and honestly has not much to offer in terms of landscapes.
-Almost all the photos that you find on the internet with the typical karst hills are taken in Yangshuo or Xingping and not in Guilin.
+Guilin is the most famous city in the area and the starting point for most people who want to visit Yangshuo.
+But it is also very touristy and has little to offer regarding landscapes.
+Almost all the photos you find on the internet of the typical karst hills are taken in Yangshuo or Xingping and not in Guilin.

-Having said that, there are some interesting activities to do even in Guilin.
+There are some interesting activities to do even in Guilin.
 You can take the cruise on the river Lijiang (漓江 and that has nothing to do with another Lijiang, 丽江 one of the most famous destinations in Yunnan province), visit the Reed Flute Cave (芦笛岩), or see the famous rock formation called Elephant Trunk Hill.
-Guilin is also the starting point for those who want to visit the Rice terraces of Longsheng (龙胜梯田) also called Longji (龙脊梯田).
+Guilin is also the starting point for those who want to visit the Rice terraces of Longsheng (龙胜梯田), also called Longji (龙脊梯田).
 Here’s my guide.

 Compared to Yangshuo and Xingping, Guilin is the city best connected with the rest of China.
 In addition to an airport at the moment, there are three train stations: the north station called Guilin Bei (桂林北站), the west station Guilin Xi (桂林西站), and the main station Guilin (桂林站).
 On this site, you will find a detailed guide about the train stations in Guilin.